 Fusilev for Injection

-- Prior to intravenous injection, the 50 mg vial of Fusilev for Injection is reconstituted with 5.3 mL of 0.9% Sodium Chloride Injection, USP to yield a levoleucovorin concentration of 10 mg per mL.
+• Prior to intravenous injection, reconstitute the 50 mg vial of Fusilev for Injection with 5.3 mL of 0.9% Sodium Chloride Injection, USP to yield a levoleucovorin concentration of 10 mg per mL.
 Reconstitution with Sodium Chloride solutions with preservatives (e.g. benzyl alcohol) has not been studied.
 The use of solutions other than 0.9% Sodium Chloride Injection, USP is not recommended.

-- The reconstituted 10 mg per mL levoleucovorin contains no preservative.
+• The reconstituted 10 mg per mL levoleucovorin contains no preservative.
 Observe strict aseptic technique during reconstitution of the drug product.
+Discard unused portion.

-- Saline reconstituted levoleucovorin solutions may be further diluted, immediately, to concentrations of 0.5 mg/mL to 5 mg/mL in 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.
-Initial reconstitution or further dilution using 0.9% Sodium Chloride Injection, USP may be held at room temperature for not more than a total of 12 hours.
-Dilutions in 5% Dextrose Injection, USP may be held at room temperature for not more than 4 hours.
+• Saline reconstituted levoleucovorin solutions may be further diluted, immediately, to concentrations of 0.5 mg/mL to 5 mg/mL in 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.
+Do not store the reconstituted product or reconstituted product dilutedusing 0.9% Sodium Chloride Injection, USP for more than 12 hours at room temperature.
+Do not store reconstituted product diluted using 5% Dextrose Injection, USP for more than 4 hours at room temperature.

-- Visually inspect the reconstituted solution for particulate matter and discoloration, prior to administration.
-CAUTION: Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+• Visually inspect the reconstituted solution for particulate matter and discoloration prior to administration.
 Do not use if cloudiness or precipitate is observed.

-- No more than 16 mL of reconstituted solutions (160 mg of levoleucovorin) should be injected intravenously per minute, because of the calcium content of the levoleucovorin solution.
+• Do not intravenously inject more than 16 mL of reconstituted solutions (160 mg of levoleucovorin) per minute, because of the calcium content of the levoleucovorin solution.

-- Levoleucovorin contains no preservative.
+• Levoleucovorin contains no preservative.
 Observe strict aseptic technique during reconstitution of the drug product.
+Discard unused portion.

-- Levoleucovorin solutions may be further diluted to concentrations of 0.5 mg/mL in 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.
-The diluted solution using 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP may be held at room temperature for not more than 4 hours.
+• Levoleucovorin solutions may be further diluted to concentrations of 0.5 mg/mL in 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.
+Do not store the product diluted using 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP for more than 4 hours at room temperature.

-- Visually inspect the diluted solution for particulate matter and discoloration, prior to administration.
-CAUTION: Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+• Visually inspect the diluted solution for particulate matter and discoloration prior to administration.
 Do not use if cloudiness or precipitate is observed.

-- No more than 16 mL of Fusilev Injection (160 mg of levoleucovorin) should be injected intravenously per minute, because of the calcium content of the levoleucovorin solution.
+• Inject no more than 16 mL of Fusilev Injection (160 mg of levoleucovorin) intravenously per minute, because of the calcium content of the levoleucovorin solution.